Antonín Novotný

-Antonín Josef Novotný ([ˈantoɲiːn ˈnovotniː]; 10 December 1904 – 28 January 1975) was First Secretary of the Communist Party of Czechoslovakia from 1953 to 1968, and also held the post of president of Czechoslovakia from 1957 to 1968.
+Antonín Josef Novotný ([ˈantoɲiːn ˈnovotniː]; 10 December 1904 – 28 January 1975) was a Czechoslovak politician who served as the President of Czechoslovakia from 1957 to 1968, and as First Secretary of the Communist Party of Czechoslovakia from 1953 to 1968.
 An ardent hardliner, Novotný was forced to yield the reins of power to Alexander Dubček during the short-lived reform movement of 1968.

 Biography

 Early years

-Antonín Novotný was born in Letňany, Kingdom of Bohemia, Cisleithania, Austria-Hungary, now part of Prague, Czech Republic.
-The Novotný family was working class in social origin and he worked from an early age as a blacksmith.

-Novotný was a charter member of the Communist Party of Czechoslovakia (CPC) at its founding in 1921.
-He became a professional Communist Party functionary in 1929.
+Antonín Novotný was born in Letňany, Bohemia, Austria-Hungary (now part of Prague, Czech Republic).
+The Novotný family was working class in social origin, and he worked from an early age as a blacksmith.
+Novotný was a charter member of the Communist Party of Czechoslovakia (CPC) at its founding in 1921, and became a professional Communist Party functionary in 1929.

 In 1935, Novotný was selected as a delegate to the 7th World Congress of the Comintern.
 He was made a regional party secretary in Prague in 1937 and made secretary and editor of the CPC's newspaper in the South Moravian Region in 1938.

 World War II years

-With the coming of World War II and occupation of Czechoslovakia by Nazi Germany in 1939, the CPC was outlawed and forced into an underground existence.
+With the coming of World War II and the occupation of Czechoslovakia by Nazi Germany in 1939, the CPC was outlawed and forced into an underground existence.
 Novotný served as one of the leaders of the CPC in the underground movement in Prague.
 Novotný was finally arrested by the German secret police, the Gestapo, in September 1941 and was immediately deported to the Mauthausen concentration camp.

-Novotný managed to survive his concentration camp experience and was liberated by American troops on 5 May 1945.
+He managed to survive his concentration camp experience and was liberated by the U.S. Army on 5 May 1945.